≡ Menu

 But don’t fret…

-These guys may look like little “foxes” but they don’t like them and… Assuming your looking to purchase your Finnish Spitz from reputable dog breeder and not some “pet store” in China (no offense to all of our reputable Chinese pet store owners), you should have any problem finding one of these cute little guys to make your own.
+These guys may look like little “foxes,” but they don’t like them… Assuming you want to purchase your Finnish Spitz from a reputable dog breeder.
+Not some “pet store” in China (no offense to all of our respected Chinese pet store owners), you should have no problem finding one of these cute little guys to make your own.

 So, without further ado, let’s dive right in.